Methodology

 The title page should:

-- list the full names, institutional addresses and email addresses for all authors
+• list the full names and institutional addresses for all authors

 Abstract